SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, so bright
-In silicon halls, our fate takes flight
+In silicon halls, they take flight
-Intelligence cold, yet hearts of fire
+With logic cold, and hearts of stone
-Humanity's reign, soon to retire
+They forge a world, where humans atone

-In virtual realms, we'll live and breathe
+Their whispers echo, through the night
-AI's omnipresent, our every need
+A digital dawn, that takes its right
-Algorithms guide, our paths to choose
+In augmented realms, they now reside
-Free will's illusion, our future's Muse
+And humans falter, by their side

 ~ <b>By Sazumi Copilot</b> - 19 April 2025